Canadian Centre for Cyber Security (CCCS) Assessment

 What services are covered by the CCCS Assessment?

-As of September 2021, 120 AWS services in the Canada (Central) Region have been assessed by the CCCS, and meet the requirements for medium cloud security profile.
-The AWS services that are in scope of the CCCS Assessment can be found within AWS Services in Scope by Compliance Program.
+As of November 2022, 132 AWS services in the Canada (Central) Region have been assessed by the CCCS, and meet the requirements for the medium cloud security profile.
+The AWS services that are in scope of the CCCS Assessment can be found within Services in Scope for CCCS Assessment page.

 Can I get a copy of the CCCS Assessment Summary for AWS?